sleeklymauler/Senet/README.md

 # Senet

 A recreation of the ancient Egyptian board game [Senet](https://en.wikipedia.org/wiki/Senet) that runs in terminal.
-Final project for _CSCI 1300: Programming_ at CU Boulder.
+Final project for _CSCI 1300: Programming_ (Fall 2021) at CU Boulder.

 ## About